atomantic/POSThuman/README.md

 Wake up feeling groggy?
 Are you at 100%?
 80%?

-When a computer wake up, the firmware executes a power-on self-test (POST).
+When a computer wakes up, the firmware executes a power-on self-test (POST).
 This allows the software (mind) to know how the hardware (brain/body) is functioning and to detect if any problems exist that the system should be aware of when executing future tasks.

 Likewise, POSThuman is designed to run a diagnostic on human functionality as a wake-up routine.

-The exercises are designed to take about 10-15 minutes in total and test everything from hand-eye coordination to simple math mental dexterity to creative word association.
+The exercises are designed to take about 10-15 minutes in total and test everything from hand-eye coordination to simple-math mental dexterity to creative word association.

 Additionally, many tasks are paired with minor, equipment-free physical stretching exercises.